BBCBB/Binary_Knapsack_Problem/README.md

 # Binary_Knapsack_Branch_and_Bound
 There are different approaches to deal with the knapsack problem.
-If you used the branch and bound method to solve the problem, the main steps would be:
+If you used the branch and bound method to solve the problem, you would have to use a kind of relaxation to calculate an optimistic value for the problem at each node.
+This way, you will be able to see whether it is rational to proceed with the current branch or not:
-Linear relaxation of the problem: we should relax the constraint of the decision variable being discrete. in other words, we will have 0=<x<=1 instead of x in {0,1}.
+Linear relaxation of the problem: we should relax the constraint of the discrete decision variable.
+In other words, we will have 0=<x<=1 instead of x in {0,1}.

+Best First, Depth First, and Breadth-First methods are provided in the program.
+You can choose among them, but you should consider the fact that Breadth-First is not efficient compared to others in most cases.
+On the other hand, Best First Search is an informed search strategy since it uses the information provided by the problem.
+However, DFS and BFS are uninformed ones because they traverse the tree without any prior information.
+Generally, it depends on the circumstances of the problem to say which search strategy will perform better than others.
+We only know that Best First Strategy needs more space than the Depth First Strategy, while it expands fewer nodes to solve the problem.
+When the tree is wide, Breadth-First Search will not be an efficient approach, and when it's deep, DFS is not efficient.
-Moreover, you are provided with dynamic programming approach, which outperforms the branch and bound when the size of the problem grows in terms of solving time.
+Moreover, you are provided with a dynamic programming approach, which outperforms the branch and bound when the size of the problem grows in terms of solving time.